WuLC/KeywordExtraction/README.md

 # Keyword Extraction in Java

-Several implementations of keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Segment words and filter stop words relies on [HanLP](https://github.com/hankcs/HanLP)
+Tmplementation of serveral algorithms for keyword extraction,including TextRank,TF-IDF,TextRank along with TFTF-IDF.Cutting words and filtering stop words rely on [HanLP](https://github.com/hankcs/HanLP)

 The repository mainly consists of three parts:

-**1. Algorithm**: implementation of serveral algorithms of keyword exraction,including TextRank,TF-IDF and methonds of integrate TextRank with TFTF-IDF
+**1. Algorithm**: implementation of serveral algorithms for keyword exraction,including TextRank,TF-IDF and methonds of integrate TextRank with TFTF-IDF

 **2.Evaluate:**the method to evaluate the result of the algorithm,currently only the F1 Score if available